Navigating the Health Care System

 Some diagnoses, such as cancer or heart disease, can be shocking if they occur at a time in life when you're expecting many more years of good health.
 Even when you suspect something isn't right, it takes time to accept the reality of a disease or condition and how it might affect your life.

 Research shows that many people with a serious diagnosis share some of the same reactions and needs.
 It also shows that patients who are involved in their health tend to get better results from and are more satisfied with their care.

 For these reasons, my Agency, the Agency for Healthcare Research and Quality, developed a guide to help you find information and support after you receive a diagnosis.
-The document is available in English and Spanish, and the online version includes links to additional resources.
+The document is available online and includes links to additional resources.

 The guide describes steps you can take that may help you cope with your diagnosis and make decisions.
 It's helpful to follow these five basic steps after a diagnosis:

 - Take the time you need.
 Don't rush into making important decisions about your health.
 In most cases, you have time to examine your options carefully and decide what approach is best for you.
 Ask your doctor how much time you can safely take to make a decision about treatment.